lukshyaganjoo/personal/proofs.markdown

 We have therefore arrived at a contradiction.
 In the beginning of the proof, we found all the eigenvalues of the Petersen Graph and concluded that -3 was not amongst that list.
 However as we can see, we have proved that -3 in fact is an eigenvalue for the adjacency matrix of a Petersen graph.
 Therefore it is not possible to cover the full graph or $$K_{10}$$ with 3 Petersen graphs.

+## key takeaways
+How cool is this!!
+All we did here was take advantage of some fairly simple linear algebra to prove a really fundamental fact about graphs that pop up quite frequently in the study of networks.
+If there's anything I want you to take away from this proof, it's that geometric intution is unparalleled and this technique of analyzing eigenvalues not only can save you computation, it gives you a critical insight into what the graph actually represents, a deeper understanding of what it "does", so to speak.
+It is so easy to get bogged down in what might just seem like computation after computation.
+But there is a bigger picture, and that bigger picture is usually a bigger graph.

+## higher dimensions and moore graphs

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>